PostgREST/postgrest/admin.rst

 .. important::

-  As of PostgREST v5.1 reloading with SIGHUP is deprecated, it's still supported but will be removed in v6.0
+  As of PostgREST v5.1 reloading with SIGHUP is deprecated, it's still supported but will be removed in v6.0.
+SIGUSR1 should be used instead.

 Daemonizing
 ===========